constantinadrian/gm_v2_unit_test/README.md

     - To be able to adjust the product quantity from shopping bag

-    - To be able to remove a product from shopping bag
+    - To be able to remove a product from a shopping bag

     - To be able to receive confirmation after purchase a product.

-    - To be able to contact the company and subscribe to newsletter to receive the latest offers
+    - To be able to contact the company and subscribe to the newsletter to receive the latest offers

     II.
 Returning User Goals:

     - To be able to register for an account and receive confirmations after.

-    - To be able to easy loggin, logout and easily recover my password
+    - To be able to easily login, logout and easily recover my password

     - To have a user profile where I keep track of my orders, my query and update personal information

     - To be able to create a wishlist so I can review it later

-    - To be able to leave reveiw for specific product, and be able to edit or delete the review
+    - To be able to leave review for specific product, and be able to edit or delete the review

     III.
 Site Owner Goals: